bahim22/work/Docs2/AplusDoc.md

       3. _OLED_: organic light emitting diode - thinner/lighter; made of a layer of organic compound between 2 light-emitting electrods
          1. common in handheld devices
       4. _CRT_: cathode ray tube

+## Shell(DOS)

+### Windows CMD

+`BCDEDIT`        Sets properties in boot database to control boot loading.
+`CACLS`          Displays or modifies access control lists (ACLs) of files.
+`CD`             Displays the name of or changes the current directory.
+`CHDIR`          Displays the name of or changes the current directory.
+`CHKDSK`         Checks a disk and displays a status report.
+`CLS`            Clears the screen.
+`CONVERT`        Converts FAT volumes to NTFS.
+Can't convert current drive `COPY`           Copies one or more files to another location.
+`DATE`           Displays or sets the date.
+`DEL`            Deletes one or more files.
+`DIR`            Displays a list of files and subdirectories in a directory.
+`DISKPART`       Displays or configures Disk Partition properties.
+`ECHO`           Displays messages, or turns command echoing on or off.
+`ERASE`          Deletes one or more files.
+`FIND`           Searches for a text string in a file or files.
+`FINDSTR`        Searches for strings in files.
+`FORMAT`         Formats a disk for use with Windows.
+`FSUTIL`         Displays or configures the file system properties.
+`FTYPE`          Displays/modifies file types used in file ext assoc.
+`GPRESULT`       Displays Group Policy information for machine or user.
+`HELP`           Provides Help information for Windows commands.
+`ICACLS`         Display, modify, backup, or restore ACLs for files and dir.
+`MD`             Creates a directory.
+`MKDIR`          Creates a directory.
+`MKLINK`         Creates Symbolic Links and Hard Links `MODE`           Configures a system device.
+`MOVE`           Moves one or more files from one directory to another dir.
+`PRINT`          Prints a text file.
+`RD`             Removes a directory.
+`RECOVER`        Recovers readable information from a bad or defective disk.
+`REN`            Renames a file or files.
+`RENAME`         Renames a file or files.
+`RMDIR`          Removes a directory.
+`ROBOCOPY`       Advanced utility to copy files and directory trees `SCHTASKS`       Schedules commands and programs to run on a computer.
+`SHUTDOWN`       Allows proper local or remote shutdown of machine.
+`SYSTEMINFO`     Displays machine specific properties and configuration.
+`TASKLIST`       Displays all currently running tasks including services.
+`TASKKILL`       Kill or stop a running process or application.
+`TREE`           Graphically displays the dir structure of a drive or path `VOL`            Displays a disk volume label and serial number.
+`XCOPY`          Copies files and directory trees.
+___

 ## Mobile Devices